bechtleav360/Maverick.UserProfileService/README.md

 Please be aware that the examples provided should not be used in a **production** environment!
 They are intended to give you an impression of how the UserProfileService works and should only be utilized in a development environment for testing purposes.

-In one example, we also briefly explain how the UserProfileService-Sync can be configured to synchronize from an LDAP system.
-The configuration details can be found [here](https://github.com/bechtleav360/Maverick.UserProfileService/tree/main/examples/README.md).

-The examples can be found [here](https://github.com/bechtleav360/Maverick.UserProfileService/tree/main/examples/DockerFileWithImageJsonFiles/).
+The examples can be found [here](https://github.com/bechtleav360/Maverick.UserProfileService/tree/main/examples/).

 ## Licensing